elritz/go-graphql-todo/README.md

   A Go-based GraphQL repository for managing to-do lists using GQLgen Postgres crypto, gqlparser and jwt.

 ### What to Expect:
+A authenticated graphql endpoint that is capable of CRUD operations for meetups, authorization on resolvers and authentication on the http server.

 ### The Tech Stack: